The Devil's Hands Are Idle Playthings: Production

 While this episode may not have been conceived as the final episode of the series, the production crew did include references to the series' likely ending, as the show had not been renewed by the end of production.
 The episode's opening subtitle was "See You On Some Other Channel", referring to the broadcast syndication that many shows enter after cancellation as this was the last episode at the time of production.
 Earlier that year, the series began airing on Cartoon Network's Adult Swim block, running until the end of 2007, and was bought by Comedy Central to air in 2008.
 New episodes started airing in 2010.
 Because this episode was being produced with the thought that it could be the final episode of the series, there was a concerted effort to include the entire cast of the show, and most of its recurring characters.

-Due to the ending of the series, and the loss of Katey Sagal's co-star John Ritter on another show on which Katey was starring at the time, 8 Simple Rules for Dating My Teenage Daughter, there was difficulty in recording the final line of the episode, which is uttered by Sagal: "I want to hear how it ends".
+Due to the ending of the series and the death of John Ritter, Katey Sagal's co-star on 8 Simple Rules for Dating My Teenage Daughter, there was difficulty on Sagal's part in recording the final line of the episode, in which Leela says to Fry: "I want to hear how it ends".
 In the audio commentary, it is stated that it took nearly six months to record the line.